dragonflydb/documentation/docs/command-reference/sorted-sets/zunionstore.md

 ## Parameter Explanations

-- `destination`: The key where the resulting sorted set will be stored.
+- `destination`: The key where the resulting sorted set will be stored. **If the key already exists, it is overwritten**.
 - `numkeys`: The number of input sorted sets to consider for the union.
 - `key`: The key(s) of the sorted sets to union.
 - `WEIGHTS` (optional): A list of weights to multiply each sorted set's score before performing the union.